Last updated on October 24th, 2023

 Pietrasanta is a beautiful village full of galleries and outdoor art.
 It can be a pleasant stop with older children, or a quick visit with smaller kids.
 Our younger children loved seeing the large outdoor sculptures, but there wasn’t much else to hold their interest.

-Can we take a daytrip to Lucca by train from Forte dei Marmi?
+Can we take a family day trip to Lucca by train from Forte dei Marmi?

-Yes, you can take the train.
+Yes, you can take the train, but it’s not direct.
 You’ll depart from the small Forte dei Marmi-Seravezza-Querceta station, located 3.5 kilometers from the Forte dei Marmi town center.
 You’ll change in Pisa before arriving in Lucca.

 Are the beaches in Forte dei Marmi rocky?